JaqiKal/ScrollStack/README.md

 ### Database Schema

-For ScrollStack, PostgreSQL is adopted for its advanced capabilities and flexibility in handling datasets.
+For ScrollStack, PostgreSQL is adopted for its advanced capabilities and flexibility in handling datasets, it is a PostgreSQL provided by Code Institute.
 This relational database supports essential features for our digital bookshelf, including book CRUD operations.
 The structure features entities like Book and User, with a one-to-many relationship from User to Books indicating ownership.
 Data integrity is enforced through constraints, such as foreign keys and NOT NULL, ensuring reliability and well-organized data that underpins ScrollStack's seamless functionality.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*